Barthélémy Dias: Beginnings (2005–2008)

-Barthélémy began his political career in 2005 with the Socialist Party of Senegal, lead by Ousmane Tanor Dieng.
+Barthélémy began his political career in 2005 with the Socialist Party of Senegal, led by Ousmane Tanor Dieng.
 He becomes a member of the Central Committee within the party and was appointed as the Secretary General of the National Socialist Youth Movement.

-In August 2006, he was arrested, along side his father, and transported to Tambacounda.
+In August 2006, he was arrested, alongside his father, and transported to Tambacounda.
 The grounds for his arrest were believed to be politically motivated and this led to a popular outcry for his release.

 Mayor of Mermoz-Sacre-Coeur (2009–2022)

 In 2009, he was elected as the Mayor of Mermoz-Sacre-Coeur as a member of the opposition coalition United to Boost Senegal.
 He was once again elected in 2014 and then for a third and final time in 2022.
 However, having also won the mayoral election for the City of Dakar, he resigns in accordance with the General Code of Local Authorities.

-In 2012, as part of the coalition United in Hope (BBY), lead by Macky Sall.
+In 2012, as part of the coalition United in Hope (BBY), led by Macky Sall.
 Barthélémy was included on the national list for the legislative elections and was elected as a member of the National Assembly (Senegal).
 During his mandate, he was elected Secretary to the Office of the National Assembly, appointed member of the Committee of Foreign Affairs, the African Union and Senegalese Abroad, appointed member of the Committee on Law, Decentralization, Labor and Human Rights and appointed member of the Committee of General Economy and Finance.

 In 2017, his close friend and mentor, Khalifa Sall, was accused and convicted of embezzlement of public funds.
 Believing that this conviction was politically motivated by the regime in power, to make the popular Sall ineligible for the upcoming presidential elections, Barthélémy leaves BBY and joins the growing opposition.
 Following this decision he was kicked out of the Socialist Party.